jerzybrzoska/mandmore/README.md

 # mandmore: magnet link and more.

-A CLI app written Rust that takes an info hash and outputs the magnet link and adds the latter to your transmission client's download list
+A CLI app written in Rust that takes an info hash and outputs the magnet link and adds the latter to your transmission client's download list

 ## Installation
 ```